|

 Why is Dinosaur Provincial Park a UNESCO World Heritage site?

-Besides its abundance of fossils, Dinosaur Provincial Park is valued for its stunning badlands scenery, which includes windblown sandstone formations known as hoodoos.
+Besides its abundance of fossils, the park is valued for its stunning badlands scenery, which includes windblown sandstone formations known as hoodoos.
 Lastly, the region of the park adjacent to the Red Deer River protects an undisturbed riparian habitat.

 Skeleton of a triceratops, on display inside a museum.